IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_templates.html.markdown

 You can access the following attribute references after your data source is created.

 - `templates` - (List of Objects) List of templates.
-	- availability_policy - (Optional, List) The availability policy to use for this virtual server instance

-		Nested scheme for `availability_policy`:
-		- `host_failure`- (Optional, Forces new resource, String) The action to perform if the compute host experiences a failure.
+	- `availability_policy_host_failure` - (String) The availability policy for this virtual server instance.
+The action to perform if the compute host experiences a failure.
-			- `restart` - Automatically restart the virtual server instance after host failure
-			- `stop` -  Leave the virtual server instance stopped after host failure
 	- `boot_volume` - (List) A nested block describes the boot volume configuration for the template.

 	  Nested scheme for `boot_volume`: